box/box-node-sdk/docs/collaboration-whitelist.md

 Collaboration Whitelists
 ========================

-Collaboration Whitelists are used to determine specific domains or users that can collaborate with a Box Enterprise.
+Collaboration Whitelists are used to determine specific email domains that can collaborate with a Box Enterprise.
+Certain users can be exempted from these restrictions, for example if they are a trusted person who needs to collaborate outside of the normally-allowed set of domains.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->